Lamiaka/sparkify/README.md

 ## Package requirements
 The minimum requirements to run this project are the standard data science libraries that are in the Anaconda distribution of Python.
 In particular:
 NumPy
 Pandas
 Matplotlib

-Additionnally, one needs to install PySpark
+Additionnally, one needs to install PySpark.
 This can be done with running the command on your terminal or console: `pip install pyspark`.

 ## Content of the Repository